FreddyBicandy50/42-minishell/README.md

     //Redirections , filenames, flags
     //Multi redirecitons
     //here_doc
+# Feb 2/2025
+   done redirections with some pending fixes
 # Feb 1/2025
    fixed the cmd list appending to the first node only
 # Feb 1/2025